sourcegraph/sourcegraph-public-snapshot/doc/cody/capabilities/commands.md

 2. Open up the command palette with `Option+C` `Alt+C`
 3. Right-click on any code element and select **Cody > Choose a command** from the list
 4. Type `/` in the chat bar.
 Cody will then suggest a list of available commands

-To access it, navigate to the `Commands` panel (next to the `Chat` panel), and you can find each available command as a button within the UI.

 <video width="1920" height="1080" loop playsinline controls style="width: 100%; height: auto; max-width: 50rem">
   <source src="https://storage.googleapis.com/sourcegraph-assets/Docs/Media/commands-working.mp4" type="video/mp4">